HomeSpecialties › Otolaryngology (ENT)

 Multi-source feedback10%

-Introduced for the 2027 intake in place of the earlier situational judgement test — structured workplace feedback on behaviour and team-working.
+Introduced for the 2027 intake in place of the earlier situational judgement test — structured workplace feedback from a minimum of 8 hospital-staff appraisers (which may include nurses, nursing unit managers, allied health and ED staff); minimum score 89%.

 GSSE & prerequisitesGate